open-mmlab/mmagic/docs/en/howto/transforms.md

 dict_keys(['pair_path', 'pair', 'pair_ori_shape', 'img_mask', 'img_photo', 'img_mask_path', 'img_photo_path', 'img_mask_ori_shape', 'img_photo_ori_shape'])
 ```

-Generally, the last step of the transforms pipeline must be `PackEditInputs`.
+Generally, the last step of the transforms pipeline must be `PackInputs`.
-`PackEditInputs` will pack the processed data into a dict containing two fields: `inputs` and `data_samples`.
+`PackInputs` will pack the processed data into a dict containing two fields: `inputs` and `data_samples`.
 `inputs` is the variable you want to use as the model's input, which can be the type of `torch.Tensor`, dict of `torch.Tensor`, or any type you want.
 `data_samples` is a list of `DataSample`.
 Each `DataSample` contains groundtruth and necessary information for corresponding input.